 Style sub-theme and CSS 'tweaks'

-Define style 'tweaks' new style sub-theme, or CSS classes to augment or override definitions in the style.
+Define style tweaks, sub-theme, or CSS to augment or override definitions in the web theme.

 <web project folder>\css\StyleTweaks\<style name>\styleTweaks.json

 The adjustments made using the Local sub-theme definition properties only apply to the component.
 This is because the sub-theme definitions are stored in the component.
 The Style sub-theme and CSS 'tweaks', however, are stored with the web theme.
 This means any sub-themes and CSS you define in using the Style sub-theme and CSS 'tweaks' property will affect all components that use the web theme.